-Correspondingly, in the highest income quartile, banks were the most preferred followed by relatives / friends (Figure 6).
-A large proportion of borrowers, irrespective of income, sourced their loans from friends and relatives (though the fact that nearly half these loans are made at interest rates above 36 percent per annum suggest they may include informal commercial sources such as shop keepers that are well known to the poor).
-Even among the urban poor, nearly 79 percent of their housing finance needs are met by informal sources.
-12
+The poor borrow predominantly from informal sources, especially moneylenders and relatives/friends.
+In the lowest income quartile, over 70 per cent of loans taken were from these sources.
+Only 10 per cent of respondents took a loan from a bank in the last two years.
+Correspondingly, in the highest income quartile, banks were the most preferred followed by relatives/ friends (Figure 6).
+A large proportion of borrowers, irrespective of income, sourced their loans from friends and relatives (though the fact that nearly half these loans are made at interest rates above 36 per cent per annum suggest they may include informal commercial sources such as shop keepers that are well-known to the poor).
+Even among the urban poor, a large per cent of their housing finance needs are met by informal sources.